bhargavachary/bhargavachary.github.io/_posts/2025-04-29-llms-on-edge-devices.md

 It was a Bengaluru morning like any other — clouds hanging low, the comforting aroma of filter coffee, and Apple’s WWDC streaming in the background.
 The phrase *Apple Intelligence* lit up the screen — a perfect blend of marketing brilliance and technical aspiration.
 I’ll admit, I leaned forward.

-After a decade of debugging hardware bottlenecks and watching AI gradually seep from server racks into silicon, this felt like a moment.
+After a decade of debugging system bottlenecks and watching AI gradually seep from server racks into silicon, this felt like a moment.
 M-series chips.
 Unified memory.
 Local LLMs.
 It had finally arrived.

 Or had it?

-Six months later, the rose-tinted optimism had dulled.
+Few months later, the rose-tinted optimism had dulled.
 Siri hadn’t become any wiser, and the local LLMs felt more like college interns trying to impersonate a CEO.
 As I wrote in ["The Apple Intelligence Saga"](https://bhargavachary.in/2024/12/12/the-apple-intellgence-saga.html), the dream was real, but the execution struggled.

 And that’s what this blog unpacks: not just **how the edge is promising**, but also **why it’s still disappointing**.